trevorgribble/RepData_PeerAssessment1/PA1_template.md

 Do these values differ from the estimates from the first part of the assignment?
 What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```
 Yes, imputing the average values in all of the NA values has skewed the complete dataset to a much more central average.
-All of the initially empty days that read total steps=0 are now instead set to the sum of average steps per interval, thus they are all the same at 10766.19.
-This also shifts the median to the same value as the mean.
-Finally, because NA data that was initially converted to zero is now non-zero, the mean and median have both risen accordingly
+All of the initially empty days that were ignored are now all equal to the sum of average steps per interval, thus they are all the same at 10766.19.
+This also shifts the median to the same value as the mean because the average steps per interval that we imputed were non-integer.
 ```

 ## Are there differences in activity patterns between weekdays and weekends?